Boosting your parent superpowers

 DHA – fish, squid, algae, omega-3 supplements

 Iron – green leafy vegetables, legumes, meat and fish, liquid supplements

 Calcium – leafy greens, dark green vegetables, nuts, seeds, dairy

-Folic Acid – leafy greens, citrus, beans, some whole grains, supplements
+Folic acid – leafy greens, citrus, beans, some whole grains, supplements

 Vitamin D – sunlight, fatty fish, egg yolks, fortified milk, supplements

 Boost your fork!
-Serving up some gorgeous salmon on top of a crisp, colourful salad was first up.
+Serving up some gorgeous salmon on top of a crisp, colourful salad is first up.
 The good fat in salmon (omega-3 fatty acid) promotes healthy brain and nervous system development in babies.
 It is well known to boost mood in adults.
-Researchers are not sure if it’s effective for postpartum depression, but in the Avon Longitudinal Study of Parents and Children eating fish regularly during pregnancy was linked to lower frequency of maternal symptoms of depression and anxiety.
+Researchers are not sure if it’s effective for postpartum depression, but in the Avon Longitudinal Study of Parents and Children, eating fish regularly during pregnancy was linked to lower frequency of maternal symptoms of depression and anxiety.
 Not into fish?
 Read this for tips on navigating a vegan or vegetarian pregnancy.